KengoTODA/readthedocs-action/README.md

 ## Migrating from v1 to v2

+1. Uninstall the [GitHub App](https://github.com/settings/apps/rtd-helper) from your repository.
-`.github/config.yml` is no longer needed.
-Move the `rtd.project` config to `project` config of the step.
+2. Remove the`.github/config.yml` file that is no longer needed.
+3. Set one GitHub Secrets `RTD_TOKEN`, and
+4. Create a GitHub Actions workflow file to run the Action.

 ## License